jeffreylean/gopherize/CONTRIBUTING.md

 <a name="addex"></a>

-### Adding an exercise
+### Adding an exercise guidelines

-The first step is to add the exercise!
+- The first step is to add the exercise!
 Name the file `exercise/yourTopic/main.go`, make sure to put in some helpful links, and link to sections of the book in `exercises/yourTopic/README.md`.
 If you have multiple exercises, you may name the file `exercise/yourTopic/yourTopicN/main.go`.
 (For example: `exercise/go-routine/chapter1/main.go`)

-Next make sure it runs with `go`.
-The exercise metadata is stored in `exercise.yaml`.
+- It's encourage to create a README.md for each topic.
+The README.md should have an overview about the topic.
+- When designing your exercise, it is encourage to write some comment about the exercise that the your are going to work on.
+Place these comment at the top of your code just after `package`.
+You can also include some tips/hint which might helps the user to kickstart.
+- After you had done designing your exercise, remember to add `// I AM NOT DONE` comment on top of the first function in your file.
+- Then add the exercise metadata to the `exercise.yaml` file.
 Add the metadata for your exercise in the correct order in the `exercises` array.
 If you are unsure of the correct ordering, add it at the bottom and ask in your pull request.
 The exercise metadata should contain the following:

 ```diff
   ...